-The investment fund (the fund)
+The investment fund (the feeder fund)

-This investment fund ("fund") is a collective investment undertaking ("investment undertaking"), which collects capital from a number of investors in order to invest it according to a defined investment policy for the benefit of those investors.
-The fund is an investment undertaking pursuant to European Directive 2009/65/EC as amended ("UCITS"), as defined by the German Investment Code ("KAGB").
+This investment fund (hereinafter "fund" or "feeder fund") is a collective investment undertaking ("investment undertaking"), which collects capital from a number of investors in order to invest it according to a defined investment policy for the benefit of those investors.
+The fund is a feeder fund pursuant to European Directive 2009/65/EC as amended ("UCITS"), as defined by the German Investment Code ("KAGB").
 It is managed by the Company.
 The Company invests the capital deposited with it in its own name for the collective account of the investors in the form of investment funds pursuant to the principle of risk spreading in assets permitted under the KAGB, but separate from its own assets.
-The fund is not part of the Company's insolvency assets
+The fund is a UCITS-compliant feeder fund as defined by article 1 (19), no. 11, KAGB.
+The master fund within the meaning of article 1 (19), no. 12, KAGB is DWS Invest ESG Global Emerging Markets Equities ("master fund"), which is managed by DWS Investment S.A. and is a sub-fund of DWS Invest, an investment company with variable capital ("SICAV") that is organized under Luxembourg law.
+Because it is a feeder fund. the fund permanently invests at least 85% of its assets in shares of the master fund.
+The feeder fund is not part of the Company's insolvency assets

-The business objective of the fund is limited to the investment of capital according to a defined investment strategy in a collective asset management structure using the funds deposited with it; all operating activities and active commercial usage of the assets held are excluded.
+The business purpose of the feeder fund is limited to the investment of capital according to a defined investment strategy in a collective asset management structure using the funds deposited with it; all operating activities and active commercial usage of the assets held are excluded.

 The assets in which the Company may invest investor monies, and the provisions to be complied with when so doing, are stated in the KAGB and associated regulations, as well as in the German Investment Tax Act ("InvStG") and in the Terms and Conditions of Investment, which govern the legal relationship between the investors and the Company.
-The Terms and Conditions of Investment contain a general section and a special section ("General Terms and Conditions of Investment" and "Special Terms and Conditions of Investment" and "Special Terms and Conditions
+The Terms and Conditions of Investment contain a general section and a special section ("General Terms and Conditions of Investment" and "Special Terms and Conditions of Investment" Investment")